jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Brad Playtest
-Some save names are getting a letter truncated
 He doesn’t think saving a loading is a good idea Overflow health is buggy?
 It said he had health but he died unexpectedly After randoming he got 3 spell choices again.